jseguraweb/wired-clone/README.md

 ## Challenges + lessons learned:

 - Getting used to SASS
-- Keep learning JS to manipulate the HMTL
+- Keep learning JS to manipulate the HTML
 - Grid
+- Working with modules in Sass

 ## Achievements: